top of page

 SUSTAINABLE TELEMEDICINE, UGANDA

-SasaDoc is a social-for-profit service that aims to deliver telemedicine in the most remote areas of rural Uganda.
-It was a collaboration between post graduate students from Imperial College London and the Royal College of Art.
+SasaDoc is an innovative social-for-profit initiative dedicated to providing telemedicine services in the remotest regions of rural Uganda.
+This pioneering project emerged from a collaboration between postgraduate students from Imperial College London and the Royal College of Art.

 10258067_10152303237615236_6822957298334